-Notifications based on previous user behavior or statistical data are called behavioral push notifications.
+Notifications based on previous user behavior or statistical data have a definition of behavioral push notifications.
 These notifications offer well-timed suggestions based on data about how individuals use your app.
 In other words, the application predicts what users want before they even know they want it.

 However, a recent study by Localytics discovered that users consider notifications triggered by in-app behavior as spying.
 About 49 percent of respondents stated that they prefer apps that send pushes based on stated preferences over in-app behavior.
-We suggest you take this into account so as not to repel users with extra in-app notifications.
+We suggest you take this into account so as not to repel users with extra in-app push notifications.
 Let’s now look at a few examples of behavioral push notifications.

 1. New releases